Applications for the NLRB Honors Program will only be accepted during the following timeframes:

 The Honors Program is highly competitive and candidates are selected on the basis of merit.
-Selection is based on the consideration of many factors including academic achievement (G.P.A. of 3.2 or greater); law journal or other relevant writing experience; relevant labor relations and/or law courses; moot court competition, legal aid, and legal clinic experience; and summer and/or part-time employment, particularly experience dealing with labor and employment matters.
+Selection is based on the consideration of many factors including academic achievement; law journal or other relevant writing experience; relevant labor relations and/or law courses; moot court competition, legal aid, and legal clinic experience; and summer and/or part-time employment, particularly experience dealing with labor and employment matters.
 Some Regional offices have special needs where specific skills, such as bilingual skills, may be a factor in selecting the candidate.
-If your GPA falls below that necessary to qualify for consideration under the requirements of the NLRB Honors Program, you may nevertheless still qualify outside the Honors Program for a position in a Headquarters or Field Office.

 The NLRB maintains three completely separate Honors Programs, one for offices on the General Counsel side, one for offices on the Board side, and one for specific Regional Offices.
 Application to and acceptance by or rejection from any one of the three programs has no reflection on consideration by the other two programs.
 Consequently, on the application form individuals must indicate to which program or programs he or she is applying.